 - Design change affecting security

-- SBOM changes (new/updated components)
+- SBOM component changes

-- Quarterly: SBOM and vulnerability status
+- Quarterly SBOM and vulnerability status review

-- Annually: Full technical file review
+- Annual full technical file review

-- Before support period end: Final documentation freeze
+- Final documentation freeze before support period end

 - All documents version-controlled